JasonBoy/vue-web-kit/README.md

 `npm run dev` to start koa with HMR enabled

-3. Go to `http://localhost:3000` to view the default react page
+3. Go to `http://localhost:3000` to view the default page

 ### Project Structure